containerbuildsystem/osbs-docs/docs/build_process.rst

 next level of layered images, and so on.

-Builds may opt in to autorebuilds with an :ref:`autorebuild entry in the dist-git configuration. <container.yaml-autorebuild>`
+Builds may opt in to autorebuilds with an :ref:`autorebuild entry in the dist-git configuration. <osbs-config-autorebuild>` Additional options for autorebuilds can be configured in :ref:`container.yaml. <container.yaml-autorebuild>`